dccuchile/wefe/doc/contribute.rst

             model=model, target=target, ignore=ignore, copy=copy,
         )

-        # check if the following attributes exists in the object.
+        # check if the following attributes exist in the object.
         check_is_fitted(
             self,
             [